The Certificate in Advanced Wilderness Therapeutic Approaches

 You may want to know how to use existing UK National Health Service (NHS) green spaces, or access other green spaces in your locality, and utilise them effectively to start trying to meet emotional, social, behavioural or other defined objectives, through implementing structured Wilderness Therapeutic Interventions.

 Therapists and Counsellors

-You want to expand your Trained Therapist or Counsellor bubble and make steps towards incorporating appropriate and proper outdoor skills and practice with children and young adults in the wild.
+You want to expand your Trained Therapist or Counsellor bubble and make steps towards incorporating appropriate and proper outdoor skills and practice in the wild.
 And you are open to enlightenment as how you might fit into what is “true” applied Wilderness Therapy, explicitly impacting mental health and wellbeing, beyond simply moving your current indoor sessions and sitting doing them somewhere nice outdoors.